-After the Second World War, Parkhill Lodge was bought by Colonel James Hargreaves, who had served as an officer on the North West Frontier in India during the First World War.
-He converted Parkhill into a hotel, and it remained in his ownership until he sold the property in the early 1970s.
+After the Second World War in 1946, Parkhill Lodge was bought by Colonel Caryl Hargreaves, who was the son of Alice Hargreaves, nee Liddell, the inspiration for Lewis Carroll's "Alice in Wonderland".
+Hargreaves fought in the First World War, as did his two older brothers who were both killed in action.
+Hargreaves converted Parkhill into a hotel and continued to live there until his death in 1955.
 It remained as Parkhill Hotel for many years under different ownerships until it closed in 2006.